 Why is economic coercion more effective against some countries than others?
 We argue that the answer lies in each side’s ability to minimize its own costs during a dispute while maximizing its power to hurt the adversary.
 To test our hypotheses we offer new measures of economic power and vulnerability based on commodity-level trade data.
 Statistical tests strongly support our hypotheses.
 Sanctions are more likely to succeed when sanctioners have a comparative advantage in their exports, but more likely to fail if the target’s export portfolio is diverse or the target has a comparative advantage in its exports.
-This paper is being revised for resubmission to Journal of Politics.
+This paper is accepted for publication by Journal of Politics.

 Dangerous Contenders: Election Monitors, Islamist Opposition and Terrorism (co-authored with Patrick M. Kuhn)